|

 anything not available in the original streaming of the series, DVD sales

-have been pigeonholed by Jones-era Apple as “fanboy” fare (Jackson’s amusing
+mostly dismissed by Jones-era Apple as “fanboy” fare (Jackson’s amusing

 down for a mainstream buck.
 Yes, this is how commercial and corporate

-Apple---founded idealistically as an anti-corporate champion of new
+Apple---founded as an anti-corporate champion of new

-music!---has become.
+music---has become.
 If there is money in recycling albums that have been

-released many times before, it’s a go.
+released many times before, hey, it’s a go.

-with this question: what is of more value: hearing an additional guitar note
+us to this question: what is of more value: hearing an additional guitar note

 potential publicity and monetary value in the future, that it should not be